-By default, synchronized scrolling is activated in the toolbar after importing a transcript.
-This means when you play the multimedia file, the text segment in the transcript between two timestamps is highlighted while the multimedia file is playing.
+When opening a multimedia transcript, synchronized scrolling is activated by default.
+This means when you play the multimedia file, the text segment in the transcript between two timestamps is highlighted while the multimedia file is playing - and when you reposition the text cursor, the multimedia document seeks to the associated time.